motasimfuad/Boycott-Islamophobes/README.md

 ## Features
 - Complete directory of blacklisted products
 - View products by category
+- View product details
+- Download product cards on the device
-- Easily search products
+- Easily search products from the blacklist
 - List of islamophobe countries
+- Products of specific country
+- Companies of specific country
 - Islamophobe company lists
 - Faq section for the most asked questions
-- and more...
+- more features coming soon InshaAllah...

 </br>